Reading Challenges for PreK-6th graders!

 How to Participate

 Select a book from our Challenge List and as your first grader completes each book, color in the star next to its title.
-Remember to ask for one of our Challenge packets and get registered at the library to get the latest news.
-Once you’ve completed reading all 50 books, stop by the library to receive a certificate of completion, a free book, and a special Challenge Sticker.
+Keep track of your progress and earn prizes on your reading challenge bookmark.
+Stop by the library to see what prizes you have earned.
+Once you’ve completed reading all 50 books, you will be able to select a book to keep from our Reading Challenge bookshelf.

 READsquared: To complete this Challenge online, you will need to record the titles you have read on the Missions page.
 There are 5 missions with titles such as “50 in 1st – Books 1 to 10”.
 Each mission has 10 of the 50 books included, with the books in alphabetical order by title.
 You do not have to read the books in any particular order, just mark them off in the appropriate mission as you go.
 When you have finished all 10 books in a particular mission, that mission will become complete which will give you points towards badges and mini-games.
 When you have finished all 5 missions, you have completed the 50 in 1st Challenge!